Fermi surface mapping and the nature of charge density wave order in the kagome superconductor CsV$_3$Sb$_5$: Introduction

 Specifically, STM and diffraction experiments have observed charge order with an in-plane \textbf{q}~$=(0.5, 0.5)$ wave vector in KV$_3$Sb$_5$ \cite{yuxiaoKVS} and CsV$_3$Sb$_5$ corresponding to 3\textbf{Q} CDW order.
 A kagome ``breathing" mode can give rise to candidate distortions such as the ``Star of David" (see Figure \ref{fig:structure}) and its inverse structure \cite{CDWKagomeMetals}, and recent studies have shown strong electron-phonon coupling in KV$_3$Sb$_5$ promoting such a distortion \cite{OpticalDetectionCDW}.
 Native electronic instabilities promoting CDW order along this wave vector have long been predicted in Kagome models at select fillings near Van Hove singularities \cite{PhysRevB.87.115135,PhysRevB.85.144402,PhysRevLett.110.126405,barros2014exotic,feng2021chiral}, suggesting that a minimal model built around the kagome planes of these materials may capture the essential physics governing their unconventional electronic properties.
 Notably, additional features such as unidirectional charge stripe order \cite{zeljkovicCsV3Sb5} also seemingly coexist with the 3\textbf{Q} CDW state, further connecting the underlying interactions to stripe/nematic instabilities predicted within a kagome network \cite{feng2021chiral}.

-Here we investigate the origins of the 3\textbf{Q} CDW order in \textit{A}V$_3$Sb$_5$ kagome compounds via study of Shubnikov-De Haas (SdH) quantum oscillations in the magnetotransport data of CsV$_3$Sb$_5$, which has the most pronounced CDW instability within the family.
+Here we investigate the origins of the 3\textbf{Q} CDW order in \textit{A}V$_3$Sb$_5$ kagome compounds via study of Shubnikov-De Haas (SdH) quantum oscillations in magnetotransport data of CsV$_3$Sb$_5$, which has the most pronounced CDW instability within the family.
 By correlating quantum oscillation data with DFT models of the breathing distortion of the kagome lattice, we are able to observe the effect of the CDW on the electronic structure.
 Specifically, we demonstrate that a series of low-frequency quantum oscillations originate from CDW-reconstructed vanadium orbitals and exhibit transport consistent with the Dirac-like features (high mobility, low cyclotron mass) of the kagome lattice.
 The multiplicity and frequencies associated with these vanadium orbits are shown to originate from a reconstructed Fermi surface with small pockets linked to folded, vanadium-dominated bands.
 We further demonstrate that the CDW instability is three-dimensional in nature with a resulting 2$\times$2$\times$4 superstructure.
+Synchrotron x-ray data are ananlyzed to provide a model for the average superstructure.
 Together, our results provide direct evidence that the in-plane CDW is derived from vanadium orbitals which comprise the kagome lattice in \textit{A}V$_3$Sb$_5$ and validate recent efforts to map the core interactions in these materials to minimal tight-binding models built from a two-dimensional kagome network.